pvcraven/arcade_book/source/chapters/14_classes/classes.rst

 Introduction to Classes
 =======================

+We've learned to store individual values in variables.
+We just learned how to store multiple values using a list.
+We've learned how to feed variables to a function, and get back results.
+*Object-oriented programming* is the next step.
+It allows us to group similar data together.

 Classes and objects are very powerful programming tools.
 They make programming easier.
 In fact, you are already familiar with the concept of classes and objects.
 A class is a "classification" of an object.
 Like "person" or "image."